jerowm098/BudgetGamingPhones/README.md

 Functions of the System:

-The Infinix Shop System is an interactive console-based shopping application that provides a structured shopping experience.
-Users can:

  - View the main menu with options to add items, remove items, view the cart, or exit.

  - Navigate through categories of phones such as Entry Level, Mid-Range, and High-End Phones.